-However, vaginal birth after caesarean does carry a very low risk of uterine rupture, which is when the uterine incision from the caesarean separates.
+However, vaginal birth after caesarean does carry a very low risk of uterine rupture.
 If this happens, an emergency C-section will be necessary.
-Uterine rupture is rare, but can very dangerous for both mother and baby.
+Uterine rupture is rare, but can have very serious consequences for both mother and baby.

-A planned caesarean also carries the risk of complication (see Caesarean section, page 194).
+A planned caesarean also carries the risk of complication (see Caesarean, page 235).